Pears, pecans, and caramel form the top layer of this fabulous upside-down cake.

 - Have ready a 9-inch round pan (without removable bottom is my recommendation, unless you know you pan has a very tight bottom).

-- Peel, core and cut pears in large pieces or halves.
+- Peel, core and cut 4 pears in half or quarters.

 For the caramel:

-- The next step I do it directly in the pan, but you can melt all in a small saucepan and then add it to the pan.
+- You can make it in a small saucepan and then pour it to the pan.
+Or directly in the pan.

-- Remove, scatter the brown sugar on top and the bourbon and return to the oven until it starts to dissolve.
+- Scatter ½ cup dark brown sugar on top and 1 tablespoon bourbon, if using, and stir to dissolve in the skillet or return the pan to the oven until it starts to dissolve.

 For the cake batter:

-- In a large bowl, beat butter until creamy, about 1 minute, and then slowly add the granulated sugar while beating.
-You need to cream it, so it will take 3-4 minutes until it is light and airy.
+- In a large bowl, beat ½ cup unsalted butter until creamy, about 1 minute.
+Slowly add 1 cup brown sugar while beating for about 3 minutes, until light and airy.

-- Bake for 45 minutes, or until dry and a tester inserted comes out clean.
+- Bake for about 45 minutes, or until a cake tester or toothpick inserted comes out clean.
 Some juices might appear around the rim.
 That is a good sign!

-- Remove from the oven and let stand for 3-5 minutes on a wire rack.
+- Remove from the oven and let stand for 3 to 5 minutes on a wire rack.
 Have ready the serving platter.
 You must be quick and invert the cake while still very hot to prevent the caramel from hardening.

 - Let the cake cool on a wire rack.

-- I like to eat it warm with whipped cream, or plain at room temperature.
+- Serve it warm with whipped cream, or plain at room temperature.

 Linda Sinemus says